konner65/rectangles/README.md

 # Rectangles

-A small command-line tool that analyses pairs of axis-aligned rectangles and
+A small command-line tool that analyzes pairs of axis-aligned rectangles and
 reports:

 1. **Intersection** — the points at which the rectangle boundaries cross.
 2. **Containment** — whether one rectangle wholly contains the other.
-3. **Adjacency** — whether the rectangles share a side, classified as *proper*, *sub-line*, or *partial*.
+3. **Adjacency** — whether the rectangles share a side, classified as *sub-line*, *proper*, or *partial*.

-The project is a Spring Boot / Spring Shell application written in Java 17+.
+The project is a Spring Boot / Spring Shell application written in Java 17.

 ---